Stunning But Impractical Alternatives to Diamond

 Diamonds Are Not Tradition

-Many think that a diamond engagement ring is a timeless tradition and is simply a must.
-This is actually not true.
-Diamonds did not become popular for use in engagement rings until the 1930s.
-Marketing strategies have continued to give the perception that diamonds are a tradition.
+While many believe that a diamond engagement ring represents a timeless tradition and is an essential choice, this notion is not accurate.
+The popularity of diamonds in engagement rings did not emerge until the 1930s.
+Marketing efforts have consistently perpetuated the perception of diamonds as a traditional choice.

 Diamonds Are Not Rare